 If you have a lamp with a brass, gold or silver base it may need a refresh too.
 Check out my detailed rub n buff post to see how to apply and makeover examples.

 I debated between going bold with juicy melon or low key with cappuccino.
 I decided the lamp was going in my daughters room so I let her choose.
 DUH, she said bold.
-The MAXX GLOSS™ comes in twenty colors that you can see HERE.
-You can purchase this paint from Michaels (in-store & online), Home Depot (select stores & online), Jo-Ann Fabric & Crafts Stores (in-store & online), and Meijer.
+The MAXX GLOSS™ comes in twenty colors.

-I think looking at my completed lamp it’s obvious what I did to get the look.
-I thought it might be helpful to you to share tips that I learned while working on my lamp.
+Looking at my completed lamp it’s obvious a freehand brushstroke technique was used to get the look.
+Here are some helpful tips that I learned while working on the lamp.

 - I had some small bubbles form as I was dragging.
 I corrected this by going back over those spots once more and they were gone.

-- Make sure your brush doesn’t have too much paint on it.
-You do not want ruins.
+- Make sure your brush has enough paint but isn’t dripping.
+You do not want drip marks on your brushstrokes.